Domestic Abuse Intervention Programs (DAIP)

 - Obtain updated information on participating families as needed.

 - Greet both parents and children upon arrival to the center.
 Introduce self and others when needed.
 Assist parents when needed.

 - Enter new or pending families into database.

 - Maintain complete and accurate documentation in visit results and phone threads.

 - Assist in closing the center by completing necessary paper work, required cleaning, and lock up procedures.

 - Address and resolve conflicts that may arise in the center.

 - Assume mandatory reporting duties.

-- Communicate with project director and VC team about visitation activities and /or concerns.
+- Communicate with project coordinator and VC team about visitation activities and /or concerns.

 - Maintain center policies and procedures.